yecril71pl/cpp-docs.pl-pl/docs/parallel/amp/reference/concurrency-namespace-functions-amp.md

 ### <a name="parameters"></a>Parametry

 *_Dest*<br/>
-Lokalizacja w pamięci wartości, która ma zostać zdekrzecona.
+Lokalizacja w pamięci wartości do zmniejszenia.

 ### <a name="return-value"></a>Wartość zwracana